talk-to-the-duck/talk-to-the-duck.github.io/content/posts/what-is-an-api/index.md

 “The OpenAPI Specification (OAS) defines a standard, language-agnostic interface to HTTP APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.”

+Please note that OpenAPI covers http APIs in general, and it also includes support for REST APIs.

 The OpenAPI Specification is not limited to represent an HTTP API, but also has a well established ecosystem.
-Software tools can be used to translate an OpenAPI definition into browable documentation, to generate code for the client side and the server side in many programming languages.
+Software tools can be used to translate an OpenAPI definition into browsable documentation, to generate code for the client side and the server side in many programming languages.
 Automatic tests can be generated as well.

-Depending on the functional needs you are facing, and the technical environment you are working on, you have an array of choice of API standards.
-Some of today's most widely used API protocols other than REST are SOAP, and MQTT.
-Open API covers REST APIs only.
+Depending on the functional needs you are facing, and the technical environment you are working on, you have an array of choices of API standards.
+Some of today's most widely used API protocols other than REST are SOAP and MQTT.
+OpenAPI covers http APIs in general, and it also includes support for REST APIs.
+OpenAPI is not the only way to model http APIs, RAML and API Blueprint are some alternatives.

 # Conclusion
-In this introductory article, I wrote some basic concepts about communication between software components.
+In this introductory article, I outlined some basic concepts about communication between software components.
 To make such communication possible, an API has to be created.
-A good API must have that span from security to consistency.
-After this conceptual section, I introduced the problem of how to represent an API and suggested that for HTTP APIs, a standard such as OpenAPI is a good choice.
+A good API should have some features such as security, interoperability and consistency.
+After this conceptual section, I introduced the problem of how to represent an API and suggested that for HTTP APIs, a standard such as OpenAPI is a good choice. _RAML_ and _API Blueprint_ exist too but are less known.

+In the next article, I will dive into many more details about OpenAPI.

+If you have any comments on the content, the form you can leave a comment... it is by exchanging that we progress.

+Author: Daniele Cremonini
+Reviewer: Emmanuel Quinton